Our beautiful world is fascinating, and nothing can replace experiencing it first-hand. Deciding to travel is one of the best decisions you can make.

-In addition to all of the outdoor activities covered under the Standard Plan, the Explorer plan offers more specific protection for dangerous outdoor sports.
+In addition to all of the outdoor activities covered under the Standard Plan, the Explorer plan offers more specific protection for dangerous outdoor sports, like:

 The thing is, most insurances companies are so goddamned picky about what you were doing when you got injured that if your outdoor activity is on the wrong list, you simply won’t be covered.

 So if you plan on doing high-risk activities whilst on your backpacking adventure, definitely consult the World Nomads list of adventure sports and the associated coverage specific to each individual activity.

 Note again: if you were drunk or on drugs at the time of your accident or injury you will not be covered if World Nomads finds out about it.

 The Explorer Plan does come with more coverage and higher thresholds as well.
 For example:

 - Lost or stolen personal items are covered up to $3000 instead of $100.